SydneyBioX/SimBench/README.md

 ## Example usage

 We have provided a 'simulated' data (`sim.rds`) and a 'real' (`real.rds`) scRNA-seq in the github folder to illustrate the usage of our codes.
+The expected run time for this demo is 2 minutes.